kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 \(b\) Be able to read, write, speak, and understand the English language;

-\(c\) Hold at least a second-class medical certificate issued under part 67 of this chapter within the 12 months before the date he applies; and
+\(c\) Hold at least a second-class medical certificate issued under [[Volume 2/D Airmen/0067 Medical standards and certification.md|part 67 of this chapter]] within the 12 months before the date he applies; and

-\(d\) Comply with §§63.53, 63.55, and 63.57.
+\(d\) Comply with §[[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.53   Knowledge requirements.|§63.53]], 63.55, and 63.57.

 ### §63.53   Knowledge requirements.